toddharding/opencv-android-starter-project/README.md

 10. Select only the OpenCV Library from the list
 11. Untick Copy projects into workspace
 12. Press finish
+13. Right click on the computer vision project and then press properties
+14. Select Android->Library->Add...
+15. Select the OpenCV Library and press OK
+16. Press OK
-13. Attempt to run the application, you should see a camera feed
+17. Attempt to run the application, you should see a camera feed

 ##How to use the code
 open the ProcessImageFragment.java file you will see this: